fredericferry/eof_analysis/README.md

 # eof_analysis
-EOF Analysis on MSLP and Z500 data
+Apply EOF Analysis tecnhiques on daily MSLP and Z500 data

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.